isabella232/OctoStyle/_pages/markdown.md

 The latest version of Octopus Deploy is 2020.1
 ```

-If the complete filename is `latest-version.include.md`, to include the text in other documents use the following syntax everywhere you want the text to be included:
+If the complete filename is `latest-version.include.md`, to include the text in other documents use the following everywhere you want the text to be included:

 `!include <latest-version>`